BaKeMoNo0/Steering-Library/README.md

 ## Combined Behaviors:
   - ✅ Circuit: The agent follows a looping path continuously.
   - ✅ One way: The agent follows a path to a specific endpoint and stops.
-  - ❌ Two ways: The agent moves to an endpoint, then reverses direction back to the start, repeating the process indefinitely.
-(Not yet implemented)
+  - ✅ Two ways: The agent moves to an endpoint, then reverses direction back to the start, repeating the process indefinitely.

 # Steps
   - Clone the repository: https://github.com/BaKeMoNo0/Steering-Library.git